bvinoth186/notes/cheat.md

   - Mock
   - AWS service
   - VPC link
 - Use VPC Link to integrate on premises backed solutions through direct connect and private VPC. i.e, Rest api's are exposed to internet and hosted in on-premises. using VPCLink the api's can be integrated with api gateway.
+(VPCLink not used to connect internet)
 - Controlling access to api in api gateway
   - resource policy - add policy to allow or deny access from specified IP addresses
   - IAM roles and policies